FY 2021 Budget Development Priorities

-Every effort should be made to provide employees with negotiated benefits, including salary and health insurance benefits, such that their take home pay would not be less due to increased employee shared costs of health insurance, and give raises if possible.
+- Make every effort to provide employees with negotiated benefits, including salary and health insurance benefits, such that their take home pay would not be less due to increased employee shared costs of health insurance, and give raises if possible.

 Funding and Budgeting

 The School System is also fiscally dependent on local and state aid to fund its daily operations.
-Over 86% of the school system’s governmental activities comes from these sources.
 State aid is largely formula-driven based on student population and wealth.
 Local revenue, provided by the Allegany County Government, is dependent upon the economic condition of the County.
 Most of the operating and capital grant funding is from the State and County governments and Federal grants passing through the State.
-These federal operating and capital grants represent approximately14% of the School System’s funding.

 School districts are required to operate on a fiscal year which begins July 1 and ends June 30.
 State statutes require that school districts operate with a balanced budget, which has been approved by the local Board of Education.
 The budget is presented to the local Board for approval in May.
 After Board approval, it is submitted to the County Commissioners for review and approval.